Kavss23/GoogleDocsClone/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-We have used ReactJs, quillJS and Materials UI to make the frontend including toolbar
+I have used ReactJs, quillJS and Materials UI to make the frontend including toolbar

 ## Available Scripts